Take a deep breath and relax! You’ve finally found the ultimate guide to buying the right hockey stick for you!

 A) Should I use a right or left-handed hockey stick?

 First, for those that don’t know, a hockey player holds a right-handed hockey stick with their left hand on top and their right hand below, while a left-handed hockey stick is held with the player’s right hand on top and left hand below.

 Some people argue your dominant hand should be on top for puck handling purposes.
 Therefore, someone who is right-handed should use a left-handed hockey stick, having their dominant right hand on top.

-Others suggest having your dominant at the bottom is better for flexing the stick and snapping your wrists while shooting.
+Others suggest having your dominant hand at the bottom is better for flexing the stick and snapping your wrists while shooting.
 Therefore, someone who is right-handed should use a right-handed hockey stick, having their dominant right hand lower on the shaft.

-The reality is, there isn’t a generally accepted rule of thumb of whether you should use a right or left handed hockey stick.
+The reality is, there isn’t a generally accepted rule of thumb of whether you should use a right or left-handed hockey stick.

 Considering the top hand is responsible for a vast majority of a player’s stickhandling, it would make sense to have your dominant hand controlling your dangles.
 On the other hand (pun intended), a player is able to utilize more flex of their stick by applying downward pressure with their stronger, dominant hand on the bottom.
 Both arguments make points.

 Other people go an entirely different direction saying your dominant eye (which is typically the same side as your dominant hand) should be on top for extended peripheral vision while others argue it should be on the bottom for vision in tight spaces.